josephclaytonhansen/c-sharp-challenges/README.md

 ### Challenge 11
 Deal 5 cards to three users (user1, user2, and user3), without repeating any.
 Print the probability of the next card for a number, an ace, or a face card.

+### Challenge 12
+Build a functional game of Crazy 8 between you and the computer, using a standard deck.